SALVO-AI-ML-Club-of-SASTRA/SALVO-Website/README.md

 4. Upload the entire project folder with ur changes <br>
 5. DONT COMMIT TO MAIN BRANCH.
 Create a new branch thereby posting a pull request <br>
 6. I will verify and merge if no conflicts found. <br>

+<h1>if an issue is assigned to you then</h1>
+1. Navigate to development under your issue <br>
+2. click new branch <br>
+3. Checkout locally <br>
+4. Go to your new branch make changes, and pull request whenever ready.<br>